pubnub/mediatek-eon-demo/README.md

 https://github.com/pubnub/LinkItONE

 This library enables your sketches to communicate with the PubNub Data Stream Network, using the Wi-Fi and GPRS features of the LinkIt ONE development board.
 Your application can publish messages and subscribe to channels using the PubNub API.
-A “Hello World” example client application is provided.

 ## EON